Syrian desert: Modern

 During the Ottoman Empire's Armenian genocide, large numbers of victims were deported across the Euphrates River into the desert to die.

 The Syrian desert was first traversed by motor vehicle in 1919.

 During the Iraq War, the desert served as a major supply line for the Iraqi resistance, with the Iraq portion of the desert becoming a primary stronghold of the Sunni resistance operating in the Al Anbar Governorate, particularly after the Multi-National Force – Iraq capture of Fallujah during the Second Battle of Fallujah.
 A series of Coalition military operations were relatively ineffective at removing the insurgency presence in the Desert.
 As the resistance began to gain control of the surrounding areas, coalition spokesmen began to downplay the importance of the Syrian Desert as a center of operations; nevertheless the Syrian Desert remained one of the primary routes for smuggling equipment and insurgents due to its location near the Syrian border.
 By September 2006, the resistance had gained control of virtually all of the Anbar Governorate and had moved most of their forces, equipment and leaders further east to resistance-controlled cities near the Euphrates river.

 During the Syrian civil war and concurrent War in Iraq, ISIS managed to occupy most of the desert region in both Iraq and Syria between 2013 and 2015 during the Anbar campaign and Eastern Syria offensive.
-Starting in December 2016 and throughout 2017, several campaigns successfully retook the entire region from the terrorist group, leaving only sporadic skirmishes.
+Starting in December 2016 and throughout 2017, several campaigns successfully retook the entire region from the militant group, leaving only sporadic skirmishes.